marcaube/dotfiles/README.md

 # My dotfiles

+This repo contains my dotfiles, terminal configs, a "manifest" of apps that should be installed on my system and an installation script to make the process of setting up a new computer as seamless as possible.

 ## Before installation

 If you have a working computer, make sure you first go through this checklist before reinstalling everything from scratch...